Nischalcs50/nsEVDx/README.md

 This gives flexibility to model non-stationarity while maintaining parsimony.

-Note: Quadratic relationship can be modeled by squaring the covariates before passing them into the model.
+Note: Polynomial relationships between the covariates and the parameters can be modeled by raising the power of the covariates before passing them into the model.

 Splines : Comming soon...